axonops/async-python-cassandra/docs/thread-pool-configuration.md

 ## Overview

-The DataStax Cassandra Python driver uses a thread pool for executing I/O operations.
-This document explains how to configure the thread pool size and the implications of different configurations.
+The DataStax Cassandra Python driver uses a thread pool executor for I/O operations.
+This document explains how to configure the thread pool size.

 ## Default Configuration